dplassgit/d2lang/docs/overview.md

 index('hi', ['a', 'b', 'c'])
 ```

-#### Command line arguments

-Command-line arguments are provided in the built-in `ARGS` array (a 1-dimensional
-array of `STRING`s.)

-#### Externally defined procedures
+### Externally-defined procedures

+To reference a procedure in the `gcc` runtime library, prepend `EXTERN`
-Prepend `EXTERN` before the `PROC` keyword, and don't define the body of the
+before the `PROC` keyword, and don't define the body of the
 procedure.
 Example:

 ```
 rand: extern proc(n: int): int
 ```

-This must be a procedure/function in the `gcc` runtime library.
+The procedure must be a procedure/function in the `gcc` runtime library.

 ## Runtime Checks

 There are runtime checks in place for
-* null pointer dereferences (strings, records, arrays)
+* `NULL` pointer dereferences (`STRING`s, `RECORD`s, arrays)
-* index out of range for string and array references
+* index out of range for `STRING` and array references
 * division by zero and modulo zero

-When possible, the optimizer will find division by zero at compile time.
+When possible, the compiler will discover these at compile time.